MileneCV/movie/README.md

 - **Equal Variance**

-p<0.05 fail the assumption of equal variance we need select a non-parametric equivalent test - Kruskal-Wallis test
+p<0.05 fail the assumption of equal variance we need to select a non-parametric equivalent test - Kruskal-Wallis test

 ### 4 - Final Hypothesis Test
 KruskalResult(statistic=25360.27351786209, pvalue=0.0)

 ### 5 - Interpret your p-value and reject or fail to reject your null hypothesis

-p < 0.05 - reject null hypothesis and support the alternate hypothesis there is a significant difference in popularity between genres.
+p < 0.05 - reject the null hypothesis and support the alternate hypothesis there is a significant difference in popularity between genres.

 ### 6 - Show a supporting visualization that helps display the result